nickelm/GreenieBoard/README.md

 To test whether your setup is working, collect some traps into the CSV file and then run `GreenieBoard.py` (no command line arguments).
 If you did things correctly, you should see the two spreadsheets being populated with data.

+Once everything is working, clear out landing events in Main Feed and delete the pilot worksheets.
+Also delete the monthly greenie boards in the greenie sheet.
+These will be repopulated once you run the scheduled app for the first time.
+Then schedule the program to be run regularly.
+Updating Google Sheets does take some time, so I would not recommend you run this more often than once per minute.
+In fact, to avoid coming up against request quota limits, you may want to run this at 5-minute intervals.

+If you do encounter quota limits from Google Cloud, please let me know.
+There may be further ways to optimize the code and/or inserting arbitrary delays to avoid this restriction.

 ## Pilot Naming Convention

 Currently, GreenieBoard uses a hard-coded naming convention as follows: `Callsign | Modex | Squadron`.
 An example would be `Madgrim | 211 | VF-111`.
 If you want to customize this naming convention to your server, edit the function titled `parse_pilot()`.